visualsynergy/visualsynergy/README.md

 ## 🏆 Achievements

-✨ Building an innovative presence in India’s Audio-Visual industry
+✨ Recognized for innovative AV and digital integration in Pune
-🎨 Blending design, technology, and experience
+🎨 Bridging creativity and technology through modern solutions
-🚀 Expanding digital capabilities with modern web technologies
+🚀 Expanding presence across India with a focus on quality and service

 ---

 ## 📫 Contact Us
 📍 Pune, India
-📧 info@visualsynergy.in
+📧 support@visualsynergygroup.com

 ---